 Elizabeth Gage, Biography

-Elizabeth Gage is president and CEO of PCM Interactive, a company specializing in website re-engineering and advanced performance-based search marketing for business.
+Elizabeth Gage is day-to-day president of PCM Interactive, a company specializing in website re-engineering and advanced performance-based search marketing for business.
 Prior to this in 1995 she founded Prairie Choice Marketing as a national Yellow Pages and Internet marketing firm.
 The company specialized in the design and placement of measurable, cost-effective directory and online advertising programs for a diverse group of national, corporate, franchise, and dealer/distributor firms operating throughout Canada and the United States.
 Under Elizabeth’s stewardship, the company grew and evolved, opening offices in several centres in Canada including, Vancouver and Toronto.

 Elizabeth is a driven leader and entrepreneur, known for her creative and innovative strategies to increase revenues, reduce cost, decrease employee turnover and bring value to shareholders and stakeholders.